ByteSizedDev/The_Irish_Cookie_Store/README.md

 * Products have been added, edited and deleted in the application(CRUD)

+# Bugs

+## Unsolved Bugs

+I am awere that I still have

 # Running Locally

 To run this project locally :